 Does The Service Level Match Your Requirements

-Ideally, we would all like a SIPP provider that provides excellent telephone support, educational programmes and seminars and personalised help and support but that all comes at a cost.
+We would all like a SIPP provider that provides excellent telephone support, educational programmes and seminars and personalised help and support but that all comes at a cost.
 For a more experienced investor why pay for what you don’t need.
 Alternatively, for the newer investor paying for high levels of support could be worth every penny.

-Choosing a SIPP from a smaller or newer player in the marketplace is not necessarily a problem as some may have advantages over the more established players but it is important to do your homework and evaluate the risk.
-The provider could be at risk if some of the investments held fail.
+Choosing a SIPP from a smaller or newer player in the marketplace is not necessarily a problem.
+Some may have advantages over the more established players but it is important to do your homework and evaluate the risk.
+Smaller providers could be at risk if some of the investments held fail.